-- Alcatraz Island is known as a former prison, Alcatraz Island is now a national park that offers visitors the interesting history and stunning views of San Francisco.
+- Alcatraz Island is known as a former prison, Alcatraz Island is now a national park that offers visitors an interesting history and stunning views of San Francisco.

 - The Ferry Building is a historic building that was completed in 1898.
 The ferry building is now home to a variety of businesses, including restaurants, shops, and offices.

-- Fisherman’s Wharf is a great neabieghor close to Lombard Street
+- Fisherman’s Wharf is a great neighborhood close to Lombard Street

 Best places to eat at Lombard Street